Simple-ML/Simple-ML/docs/DSL/tutorial/workflow-language/statements.md

 * if-statements to conditionally execute code or
 * while-statements to repeatedly execute code

 are not planned since we want to keep the language small and easy to learn.
 Moreover, we want to refrain from developing yet another general-purpose programming language.
-Instead, code that depends on such features can be implemented in Python, integrated into Simple-ML using the [stub language][stub-language], and called in a workflow using the provided statements.
+Instead, code that depends on such features can be implemented in Python, integrated into Simple-ML using the [stub language][stub-language], and called in a Simple-ML program using the provided statements.

 ## Expression Statements

 Expression statements are used to evaluate an [expression][expressions] exactly once.
 The results of this expression are ignored.
 Therefore, expression statements are only useful, if the expression has side effects.
-The following snippet demonstrates this by [calling](./Workflow-Language-Expressions.md#calls) the `print` function that prints the given string to the console:
+The following snippet demonstrates this by [calling][calls] the `print` function that prints the given string to the console:

 ```
 print("Hello, world!");